 The relationship between parks and their SHPO or THPO involves communication beyond that for most agency consultation.
 The NPS and SHPO or THPO work closely together at all times to ensure the preservation of archeological, ethnographic, and historic resources.
-Therefore, the EPMT initiated consultation on the programmatic approach to this EPMP/EA, but further consultation is ongoing to cover individual work plans.
+Therefore, the IPMT initiated consultation on the programmatic approach to this IPMP/EA, but further consultation is ongoing to cover individual work plans.

-The parks provided documentation of consultation in which the EPMT did not directly participate for inclusion in the EA.
-The EPMT analyzed the results of consultation and used this analysis in the final EA.
+The parks provided documentation of consultation in which the IPMT did not directly participate for inclusion in the EA.
+The IPMT analyzed the results of consultation and used this analysis in the final EA.
 Appendix E contains consultation information and the complete list of consulting agencies.

-Consulting agencies received a letter requesting review of the draft EPMP/EA and the location of a digital copy of the document.
-They are generally given 30 days review time, but because of the length and breadth of this document, the time has been extended to 45 days.
-Results of consultation on the draft EPMP/EA will be included in the final document.
+Consulting agencies received a letter requesting review of the draft IPMP/EA sent form the Heartland Network IPMT on December 3, 2012.
+The letter cited the location of a digital copy of the document for download.
+It also requested review and consultation by January 17, 2013.
+Agencies are generally given 30 days review time, but because of the length and breadth of this document, the time was extended to 45 days.
+Results of consultation on the draft IPMP/EA from the 45 day period are within this draft.
+The consultation comments were also recorded and responded to in the NPS PEPC software.
+Consultation remained open during the public comment period as well with agencies invited to review the revised draft.
+Details of analysis of consultation will appear in the Appendix E of the final draft of this IPMP/EA.
 Compliance documentation becomes part of the permanent record of decision.